sethmerck/sethmerck/README.md

 - 👯 I’m looking to collaborate on **machine learning projects**.

-- 👨‍💻 My projects are available at <a href="https://sethmerck.netlify.app" title="My portfolio">sethmerck.netlify.app</a> and <a href="https://public.tableau.com/app/profile/sethmerck" title="My Tableau Public Profile">public.tableau.com/app/profile/sethmerck</a>
+- 👨‍💻 My projects are available at <a href="https://sethmerck.netlify.app" title="My portfolio">sethmerck.netlify.app</a>, <a href="https://public.tableau.com/app/profile/sethmerck" title="My Tableau Public Profile">public.tableau.com/app/profile/sethmerck</a>, and here on GitHub.

-- 📝 Reach out to me at <a href="https://www.linkedin.com/in/sethmerck/" title="My LinkedIn">linkedin.com/in/sethmerck</a>
+- 📝 Reach out to me at <a href="https://www.linkedin.com/in/sethmerck/" title="My LinkedIn">linkedin.com/in/sethmerck</a>.

 - 💬 Ask me about **web scraping with Python**.